 You need to learn some rules.
 Writing rules, in our case.
-Because writing is one of the most accessible methods of sharing your thoughts and ideas, am I right?
+It is one of the most accessible methods of sharing your thoughts and ideas.

 1. 💬 Keep Your Sentences Short and Simple